API Reference#

 • sub_names (Union[str, List[str]]) – subject name / list of subject names to make within the top-level project folder (if not already, these will be prefixed with “sub-“)

 • datatype (Union[str, List[str]]) – The datatype to make in the sub / ses folders. (e.g. “ephys”, “behav”, “anat”).
-If “all” is selected, all datatypes permitted in NeuroBlueprint will be created.
 If “” is passed no datatype will be created.
+Broad or Narrow NeuroBlueprint datatypes are accepted.

 • bypass_validation (bool) – If True, folders will be created even if they are not valid to NeuroBlueprint style.